hashgraph/hedera-improvement-proposal/HIP/hip-0000-hts-precompile.md

 the same level of specificity the gRPC calls provide to the mapped service message.
 A second perspective is of Smart Contract authors trying to make gas-efficient calls.
-The third perspective is Smart Contract Engineers who want to treat HTS tokens as much like ERC-20 tokens as possible.
+The third perspective is Smart Contract Engineers who want to treat HTS tokens as much as ERC-20 tokens as possible.

 There are 5 main calls: transfer, mint, burn, associate, and dissociate.
-A layer of convience calls with explicit mapping to those main 5 calls will be provided for the second perspective.
+A layer of convince calls with explicit mapping to those main 5 calls will be provided for the second perspective.
 To support the third perspective a more involved solution across the HSCS will be used.